Frequently Asked Questions

 - Are research opportunities provided to residents?
 Is this a required experience?

 Research is a valued and important part of resident education.
 Completion of a formal research project is required for graduation from the program.
 Research projects are either resident or faculty initiated.
 Residents must devise and propose to the IRB his/her research during the PGY-2 year and conduct enrollment during the PGY-3 year.
-All research is presented at the end of the PGY-3 year at a formal research symposium at the Medical Center during the alumni weekend.
-Residents are encouraged to publish their work.
+Each PGY3 presents at our department research day held on the Friday before our Chief Resident Graduation.
+Residents are encouraged to publish this presentation.
+Residents also have opportunities for other projects.
+See number 2 below.

 - Is there a possibility of "protected" time for research?